 How does the CAEP further the goals of the NDC Partnership?

-As countries prepare new NDCs for presentation by the end of 2020, the NDC Partnership is encouraging them to not only enhance the quality and increase the ambition of their climate actions, but also to do so in a way that is implementable and realistic.
+As countries prepare new NDCs for presentation by the end of 2020 and into 2021, the NDC Partnership is encouraging them to not only enhance the quality and increase the ambition of their climate actions, but also to do so in a way that is implementable and realistic.

-By creating a limited-time initiative available to countries as they update their NDCs for 2020, the NDC Partnership furthers its goals by allowing countries to act more ambitiously as they prepare and implement their NDCs.
+By creating a limited-time initiative available to countries as they update their NDCs, the NDC Partnership furthers its goals by allowing countries to act more ambitiously as they prepare and implement their NDCs.
 This leads to better strategies for cutting greenhouse gas emissions and building resiliency against the negative effects of a changing climate.

-How does the CAEP relate to the UN Secretary General's 2019 Climate Summit?
+How does the CAEP relate to the UN Secretary General’s 2019 Climate Action Summit?

-Who is eligible to respond to country requests through CAEP?
+Who is responding to country requests through CAEP?

-All institutional and associate members of the NDC Partnership are invited to support countries through CAEP with their own resources or by applying for funding from the Technical Assistance Fund (TAF).
-Country members are also invited to respond through their development agency, which could be authorized to access TAF funding.
+All institutional and associate members of the NDC Partnership were invited to support countries through CAEP with their own resources or by applying for funding from the Technical Assistance Fund (TAF).
+Country members were also invited to respond through their development agencies, which could be authorized to access TAF funding.
 In addition, CAEP has also drawn in the support of non-members, though these organizations were not eligible to access TAF.

 Which organizations have primary responsibility for implementing the CAEP?